 When your spine starts to narrow, it can put added stress on the nerves that travel along your spine.
-Because this issue, known as spinal stenosis, can lead to severe pain and muscle weakness, the pain specialists at Arlington Pain & Therapy can treat you and help restore your quality of life.
-The practice has two locations in Mansfield, as well as one in Arlington, Texas, so you have a clinic nearby to get the spinal stenosis care you need.
+Because this issue, known as spinal stenosis, can lead to severe pain and muscle weakness, the pain specialists at Regency Pain & Therapy Institute can treat you and help restore your quality of life.
+The practice has one location in Mansfield, Texas, so you have a clinic nearby to get the spinal stenosis care you need.
 Book your appointment over the phone.

 Spinal stenosis is the medical term for the narrowing of the spaces between vertebrae along your spine.
 Because your nerves branch out and travel through those spaces, when the space starts to shrink, pressure builds up on nerves.

 You can develop spinal stenosis in your neck (cervical stenosis) or in your lower back (lumbar stenosis).
 This painful and debilitating condition can develop because of:

 While less common, sometimes spinal stenosis occurs because of tumors that develop inside your spinal cord.